nicolascolla/morph-browser/README.md

 ### TODO:

--Block ads (Tor will ignore your /etc/hosts file, so [uAdblock](https://open-store.io/app/uadblock.mariogrip) is not an option).
+* Block ads (Tor will ignore your /etc/hosts file, so [uAdblock](https://open-store.io/app/uadblock.mariogrip) is not an option).
+* Find a way to stop leaking DNS requests in the current Ubuntu Touch version.